 Create a Snowflake-managed Iceberg Table

-Iceberg Tables can either use Snowflake, AWS Glue, or object storage as the catalog.
+Snowflake supports multiple Iceberg catalog options including Iceberg REST, Snowflake, AWS Glue.
 In this quickstart, we use Snowflake as the catalog to allow read and write operations to tables.
 More information about integrating catalogs can be found here.

 USE ROLE iceberg_lab;